oliviernam/DevOps-Training-intermediate/cloud-aws/pipelining.md

 ### Create an IAM Role for the Workspace

-First, we define some names:
+Next, we define some names:

 ```shell
 export ROLE_NAME=ekscluster-admin